davidpelayo/awesome-parenting/README.md

 # Awesome Parenting
 Parenting information & advice for expectant fathers.
 The first worldwide collaborative fatherhood guide.

 # Motivation
-It feels to me, although being a difficult topic to discus and agree on consensus, it would be so useful to have different guidelines from parents abroad, regardless culture or context, on what are the best parenting practises and guidelines, generally talking.
+It feels to me, although being a difficult topic to discus and agree on, it's useful to have a good amount of information available to query at anytime.

+Getting different opinions, resources and books from other parents' recommendations, regardless culture or context, on what are the best parenting practises and guidelines, generally talking, it's always a useful resource to have.

 # Resources
 - [Ask HN: Any good collaboratively built documentation on good parenting?](https://news.ycombinator.com/item?id=17023693)